 - surpassed the amount his effective tax rate increased

-But anyways, the real message of this article is:
+But anyways, the real point is this:

 If you want to earn more income and are willing to spare more time, taking advantage of overtime opportunities at your current employer might be more effective than side hustles, part time jobs, etc.